pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 <p class="note">
 <span class="note__title">Note</span>
 There will be some crossover between the auth file and the env file due to how <code>om</code> is set up and how the system works.
-It is highly recommended to parameterize these values, and let a credential management system (such as Credhub) fill in these values for you in order to maintain consistency across files.</p>
+It is highly recommended to parameterize these values, and let a credential management system (such as CredHub) fill in these values for you in order to maintain consistency across files.</p>

 * An [opsman-configuration](../inputs-outputs.md) file: This file is required to connect to an IAAS, and control the lifecycle management of the Tanzu Operations Manager VM